john-science/neural-networks-and-deep-learning/README.md

 Loading the MNIST data was a complete distaster.
 There were 32-bit vs 64-bit problems, problems with the version of Python and various `pickle` vs `cPickle` versions.

 The new version of the chapter 1 scripts pull the MNIST data directly from TensorFlow.
 This is a lot more reliable (Google backing) and I am including the data just to be sure there are no issues.

+I also converted the project to Cython, to improve performance.
+I only did a cursory compile-change though.
+I did not go through the code line-by-line and re-write it.